Recognizing the 10 Most Common Codeine Addiction Symptoms

 1. Drug Cravings

 As users come to anticipate codeine’s effects, cravings for the drug grow stronger over time.
-With continued use, brain cells grow less sensitive to codeine’s effects, which further aggravate cravings effects.
+With continued use, brain cells grow less sensitive to codeine’s effects, which further aggravates the need for the drug.

 2. Excess Sweating

 Frequent codeine use throws off the brain chemical processes that regulate body temperature.
-Over time, sweating becomes more profuse the more out of balance chemical processes become.
+Over time, sweating becomes more profuse and noticeable.

 3. Digestive Problems